-The Company currently has two (2) committees: the Corporate Governance Committee and the Audit Committee.
-The Corporate Governance and Audit Committees are composed exclusively of independent directors.
+The Company currently has two (2) committees: the Corporate Governance Committee and the Audit Committee, both of which are composed exclusively of independent directors.

 In certain circumstances, it may be appropriate for an individual director to engage an outside advisor at the expense of the Company.
 The Corporate Governance Committee has the mandate to determine if the circumstances warrant the engagement of an outside advisor.
-In addition, both Committees have the right to engage outside advisors in order to assist them in fulfilling their mandate.
+In addition, both committees have the right to engage outside advisors in order to assist them in fulfilling their mandate.